 All narrative occurring within brackets has been added for clarification purposes.

 |Besides the fact that you're a high school history teacher, what else about you professionally is there to know?|

-Over the years, I've participated in some district curriculum projects and in-house committee work, served as clinical faculty for Project SELECT, taken my turn as National Honor Society faculty representative, and spent time as department chair, although I fully admit I've never gotten a real big kick out of any of that business.
+Over the years, I've participated in some district curriculum projects and in-house committee work, served as clinical faculty for Project SELECT and hosted student teachers, taken my turn as National Honor Society faculty representative, spent time as department chair, and filled a member spot on the RCAS AP Leadership Team, although I fully admit I've never gotten a real big kick out of any of that business.
 My involvement has been motivated purely by sense of professional responsibility.
-Of course, that fact did not in any way diminish my efforts, but the biggest smiles on my face [professionally] happen as a result of direct interaction with kids.
+Of course, that fact did not in any way diminish my efforts in those various roles, but the biggest smiles on my face [professionally] happen as a result of direct interaction with kids.
 I also enjoy researching history and writing about it.
 Some of my articles have been published here and there, nothing big.

 |What sources have provided you the most professional growth?|